Help your child to quit smoking

 This decrease in smoking among adolescents is likely due to campaigns and policies against smoking – but despite this move in the right direction teens are still taking up the habit, with girls much more likely to do so.
 Research from the University of Florida has suggested there may be a connection between teen girls dieting and taking up smoking – the fact that nicotine is a well-known appetite suppressant may be the reason why girls are more at risk.
 So what are the signs you should be on the lookout for and what steps can you take to put your child off smoking or help her quit the habit?

-In the US 280,689 kids have become regular smokers in 2007 – 89,807 will die prematurely from their addiction.
+In the US in 2007, 280,689 kids became regular smokers.
+89,807 will die prematurely from their addiction.

 Signs that your child may be smoking